redchrision/PollinateFwrk/README.md

 ##### signCalls()
 Once you have structured your transaction and fee policy, you can now sign it.
 This function call will open the user's wallet and ask them to sign binary data.
-To sign, you need the signer object, the list of call, and the completed fee policy.
+To sign, you need the signer object, the list of calls, and the completed fee policy.
 The output of this function is a hex binary string that can be sent to the pollinators.

 Example: